 Mount and secure 6" non-galvanized smoke pipe, 24-ga. or heavier, to rear smoke outlet on DAKA furnace.
-Continue same gauge single-wall pipe to chimney connection, with following safety rules in mind:
+Continue same gauge single wall pipe to chimney connection, with following safety rules in mind:

 - 1. A barometric regulator should be installed in smoke pipe at least 18" from furnace, to permit adjustment of chimney draft to a maximum of .06" water column draft.
-Barometric Regulator No. 283 with adjustable draft setting is available through DAKA for this purpose. - 2.
-Smoke pipe should maintain a minimum 18" clearance to all combustibles and should never pass through walls or ceilings.
-Use proper thimbles for those passages. - 3.
+DAKA Barometric Regulator No. 283 with adjustable draft setting is available through your DAKA dealer or at www.dakacorp.com / Energy Division store or call Toll-Free @ 1-800-884-3252. - 2.
+Smoke pipe should maintain a minimum 18" clearance to all combustibles and should never pass through walls or ceilings; use proper thimbles for those passages. - 3.
 Heat reclaimers, fins or the like should not be used on smoke pipe, as they tend to cool flue gases and add to creosote formation on stoves and furnaces of advanced airtight design. - 4.
-All joints of chimney connector pipe should be secured with a minimum of three No. 7 sheet metal screws & further sealed with furnace cement to maintain good draft. - 5.
-Smoke pipe should normally be installed with male ends leading from chimney to furnace; should runny creosote be formed in chimney connector, it will then return through pipe to furnace without dripping out of joints. - 6.
-Maintain a minimum of 1/4" per foot of pipe rise to chimney connection; the steeper the rise, the more easily draft will be maintained, generally. - 7.
+All joints of chimney connector pipe should be secured with a minimum of three No. 7 sheet metal screws, and further sealed with furnace cement to maintain good draft.
+Smoke pipe should normally be installed with male ends leading from chimney to furnace; should runny creosote be formed in chimney connector, it will then return through pipe to furnace without dripping out of joints. - 5.
+Maintain a minimum of 1/4" per foot of pipe rise to chimney connection; the steeper the rise, the more easily draft will be maintained. - 6.
 Avoid the use of 90° elbows in any chimney connector, as they adversely affect draft.
-If 90° elbows must be used, do not install more than two in any chimney connector. - 8.
+If 90° elbows must be used, do not install more than two in any chimney connector. - 7.
 Adequate combustion air must be provided in furnace area to prevent poor firing and smoking.
-Keep a window cracked open in furnace area or install dryer-type 4 vent to bring in fresh air.
+Keep a window cracked open in furnace area, or install minimum 3" vent to bring in fresh air.